schultzm/havic/README.md

       - '' # to test an empty file name (which would return a folder, not file) ...

 Before starting a run, `cd` to a working directory (preferably not inside the git cloned folder).
-Either copy the above `yaml` to file, or use `wget https://raw.githubusercontent.com/schultzm/havic/master/havic/data/hav_amplicon.yaml`.
+Either copy the above `yaml` file, or use `wget https://raw.githubusercontent.com/schultzm/havic/master/havic/data/hav_amplicon.yaml`.
 For more information on the `yaml` standard, refer to [https://yaml.org/](https://yaml.org/).

 Lets go through the `yaml` step-by-step.